A.D. Vision: ADV Music

 ADV Music was the music publishing division that focused on distributing anime and movie soundtracks.
 It was launched in 2003 after ending their partnership in AnimeTrax with The Right Stuf International.
 One initial release was the soundtrack for Onimusha 2: Samurai's Destiny.

 ADV Pro

 ADV Pro was the company's anime production studio.
-They worked on such in house productions as Lady Death: The Movie and Mutineers' Moon.
+They worked on such in house productions as Lady Death: The Motion Picture and Mutineers' Moon.
 John Ledford stated in 2007 that ADV Pro had been "reactivated" and was working on Mutineers' Moon.

 ADV Kids

-ADV Kids was their branch for releasing kids cartoons.
-However, it failed to take off.
+ADV Kids was their label for works intended at younger audiences, with releases such as Sonic the Hedgehog OVA and Mega Man: Upon a Star.
+Video releases of American animated series based on Capcom properties such as Mega Man (1994) and Street Fighter (1995) were also released under the label, serving as one of few Western animation releases from the company.

 SoftCel Pictures

 SoftCel Pictures was the branch of the company that specialized in the release of hentai anime titles on VHS and DVD.
 The first product released was Legend of Lyon Flare.
-This division was shut down in 2005 after spinning off from ADV, and most of its titles were acquired by Critical Mass, the hentai division of The Right Stuf International.
+This division was shut down in 2005 after spinning off from ADV, and most of its titles were acquired by Critical Mass, the hentai division of The Right Stuf International, later acquired by Sony in 2022 and its hentai division was sold to BuyAnime.
 In 2017, the SoftCel label was relaunched by Section23 Films, one of ADV's successor companies.